 16. Retrofit existing buildings to eliminate emissions.
 As in Big Move 15, it would be wise to include passive design techniques that reduce our

-dependency upon machines and that use local materials which increase structural resiliency.
+dependency upon machines and that use local materials that increase structural resiliency.

 To reduce energy requirements, use straw bale retrofit on square buildings, and require operable windows, high and low, to facilitate air flow (for cooling and infection prevention).